Market Overton: History

-The village's name means 'Higher farm/settlement' of 'farm/settlement on/by a ridge'.
+The village's name means 'Higher farm/settlement' or 'farm/settlement on/by a ridge'.
 'Market' is recorded from 1200 and was added to show the village's early function as a market town.

 The parish church is dedicated to St Peter and St Paul.
 A Grade I listed building, it contains a Saxon arch and some carved stone from the Anglo-Saxon era, but most of the existing fabric is in the Perpendicular style, dating from the late 13th and early 14th century.
 The church, in the Diocese of Peterborough, is part of the Oakham team ministry.

 Hannah Ayscough, mother of Isaac Newton, was born in the village in 1623.
-The regicide Thomas Waite has been claimed to be a son of a village pub landlord.
+The regicide Thomas Waite has been claimed to be the son of a village pub landlord.
 William Kitchen Parker, the zoologist, worked as a druggist's assistant to the village's doctor.

 The Market Store is a community shop, opened in May 2010.

-The village pub is the Black Bull Inn.

 There is a stocks with whipping post on the village green which was probably the location of the medieval market place.